revengsairany-bot/sql-retail-sales-analysis/README.md

 LIMIT 10;
 ```

----

-## 📸 Sample Output
+📸 Sample Output

 ![Revenue by Country](revenue-by-country-top10.png)
 ---

-## 💡 Business Insights
+💡 Business Insights

 - The United Kingdom generates the overwhelming majority of total revenue
 - Revenue is highly concentrated in a single market, with the UK contributing over 90% of total sales
 - Secondary markets such as the Netherlands and EIRE generate revenue, but at a much smaller scale
 - The steep drop-off after the UK indicates limited international market penetration

 ---

-## 📌 Key Finding
+🔑 Key Finding

 The business is heavily dependent on the United Kingdom, creating both a major strength and a potential risk due to lack of diversification.

 ---

-## 💡 Recommendations
+🚀 Recommendations

-- Expand marketing efforts in high-performing secondary markets
+- Expand marketing efforts in high-performing secondary markets (Netherlands, Germany)
 - Investigate why the UK significantly outperforms other regions (pricing, logistics, demand)
 - Diversify revenue streams across multiple countries to reduce risk

 ---

-## 👥 Customer Analysis
+👥 Customer Analysis

-### 2. Top Customers by Revenue
+2. Top Customers by Revenue

 ```sql
 SELECT